 It's a slam dunk when you see one hip that's hiked up on static posture assessment, and we'll follow this self-myofascial release drill up with some hip shifting drills based on what we see on our assessment (particularly with respect to hip rotation and straight leg raise).
 We'll usually integrate some positional breathing drills that emphasize posterior pelvic tilt as well.
 All that said, two drills that you probably can't go wrong with on this front are a lean away lateral line stretch (5 full exhales) and prone hip extension iso hold off table.

 This one is a "keeper" in our daily warm-up series, so give it a shot and see how you like it.
-Also, just a friendly reminder that the Acumobility team was kind enough to set up a 10% off discount for my readers; you can get it by entering the coupon code CSP10 at checkout at www.Acumobility.com.
+You can get one HERE.

 Sign-up Today for our FREE Newsletter and receive a four-part video series on how to deadlift!